vinceniko/tetrust/README.md

 # Tetrust

-A clone of a famous block breaking game in pure Rust with implementations in ggez and quicksilver
+A clone of a famous block breaking game in pure Rust first implemented in ggez and then ported to quicksilver.
+The quicksilver implementation is more up to date and complete.

 <img src="assets/preview.gif" alt="preview" width="175"/>

-## Installation
+## Running

+### Desktop

 1. git clone the repo
 2. Install rust
-3. cargo run
+3. `cargo run -p tetrust-ggez` or `cargo run -p tetrust-quicksilver`

+### Web

+1. Install cargo web and run `cargo web start -p tetrust-quicksilver`
+2. Navigate to output address in browser

 ## Controls